 4. Short Layered Haircut

 There are ways to have stylish short hair without looking like a mullet (although these are coming back into fashion).
 For a fashion statement, have fine layers cut throughout the length of your hair, starting from the fringe line.
 The short layers will accentuate your face and add movement and shape to your hair.

 5. Layered Haircut for Thick Hair

 Layers are ideal for keeping thick hair maintained.
 Ask your hairdresser for long layers with some shaping around the face.
 The layers will create a full-bodied look and add volume to your hair.
 To style, use a large round brush and sweep hair to the side for extra dimension.

-Nothing says sleek like long straight hair, and layers can take that to the next level.
+Nothing says sleek like long straight hair; layers can take that to the next level.
 Long hair tends to mask your face, especially if it is straight.
 Adding layers to your look can fix this – have the hair around your face feathered, beginning at the jawline.
-This way, your face will be opened up, and not covered by your long strands.
+This way, your face will be opened up and not covered by your long strands.

 7. Long Layers in Medium Haircut

 Medium length hair is ideal for layering, as it can give the textured look everyone is dying to get.
 Have your hairdresser start layering above the collarbone for a tousled vibe.
 When styling at home, take a sea salt spray into towel-dried hair and blow-dry upside down.
 This will add wave and dimension, with the upside-down motion creating volume.

 Side bangs don’t have to be like those of the early 2000s.
-Modernize your look with subtle layers, instead of a block side fringe.
-To achieve this, have your hairdresser cut your bangs to the side, but also soften the edges by layering around the face.
+Modernize your look with subtle layers instead of a block side fringe.
+To achieve this, have your hairdresser cut your bangs to the side and soften the edges by layering around the face.
 This will give movement to your hair while keeping the layers subtle.

 9. Medium Length Layered Curly Hair